luanfujun/deep-photo-styletransfer/README.md

 ### Image segmentation

-Note: In the main paper we generate all comparison results using automatic scene segmenation algorithm modified from [DilatedNet](https://arxiv.org/abs/1606.00915).
+Note: In the main paper we generate all comparison results using automatic scene segmentation algorithm modified from [DilatedNet](https://arxiv.org/abs/1606.00915).
 Manual segmentation enables more diverse tasks hence we provide the masks in ``examples/segmentation/``.

 Here are some automatic and manual tools for creating a segmentation mask for a photo image: